JeffreyJackovich/bitcoin-prediction-using-sentiment/README.md

 Machine Learning Approaches:
 - Implement a Genetic Algorithm to optimize neural net's hyperparameter selection.

+Optimization:
+- Analyze all functions with <a href="https://docs.python.org/3.5/library/profile.html">cProfile</a> to determine the most inefficient functions to optimize.

 ## References:

 [1] Bo Pang and Lillian Lee.
 Opinion mining and sentiment analysis. _Foundations and trends in information retrieval_, 2(1-2):pages 1-135, 2008.